• Skip to primary navigation

 If you are looking for a bio, here is a short version and a long version.

 I advise organizations — big and small, nonprofit and for-profit — on how to navigate the intersection of health and technology.
 One focus for both my advisory work and research is the power of connection among patients, survivors, and caregivers, which is captured in this 10-minute video I produced with Reframe Health.
-My book, Rebel Health, was recently released by MIT Press.
+My book, Rebel Health, was released in 2024 by MIT Press.

 I am a keynote speaker and welcome the chance to talk with all kinds of audiences interested in how to create space for innovation in regulated industries.